bannsec/revenge/docs/overview/quickstart.rst

     # Interact with the process
     p.stdout(12) # Read 12 bytes of stdout
-    p.stderr(12) # Read 12 bytes of stderr
+    p.stdout("something") # Read until "something" is in output p.stderr(12) # Read 12 bytes of stderr
     p.stdin(b"hello!\n") # Write to stdin
     p.interactive() # Quasi-interactive shell. ctrl-c to exit.